-We begin the analysis by showing typical maps of Λ and Υ for the scenario RCP 2.6 and the two components: the zonal u{700} and the meridional v{700} (Fig. 2). Λ shows, for the zonal component, a rich structure with several areas where persistent coherent structures are well identified (Fig. 2a).
-Because we are using daily time series, the values of Λ can be directly interpreted 10 as the number of days of persistence of these structures.
+We begin the analysis by showing typical maps of $\Lambda$ and $\Upsilon$ for the scenario RCP 2.6 and the two components: the zonal $u{700}$ and the meridional $v{700}$ (Fig. 2). $\Lambda$ shows, for the zonal component, a rich structure with several areas where persistent coherent structures are well identified (Fig. 2a).
+Because we are using daily time series, the values of $\Lambda$ can be directly interpreted as the number of days of persistence of these structures.
 At the mid-latitudes, the signature of stationary planetary waves is visible.
 In correspondence to the location of such waves, we find $\Lambda \sim 16$ days, a value compatible with the work of Torrence and Compo (1998) who studied planetary waves using other indicators based on the wavelet approach.
-At-In the tropics, the high values of Λ can be linked to the easterly jets (Koteswaram, 1958).
+At the tropics, the high values of $\Lambda$ can be linked to the easterly jets (Koteswaram, 1958).
 The core of the African easterly jet is located about at this level (Nicholson, 2009), as well as for the Choco and Caribbean low level jets (Wang, 2007).
-The results for Λ computed on the meridional component v{700} are shown in Fig. 2c).
+The results for $\Lambda$ computed on the meridional component $v{700}$ are shown in Fig. 2c).
 Here the largest values are found in correspondence of the regions affected by monsoons.
 The strongest signal is for the African monsoon because the IPSL model localizes it better than the Indian one (Dufresne et al., 2013).
 At the mid-latitudes the patches visible near the Pacific coast and over USA correspond to areas where the zonal flow is blocked by the Rocky Mountains and meridional winds blow to allow the flows go round the mountains.

-For the Υ analysis, there is not much difference ibn in the structure of the zonal component (Fig. 2b) and the meridional component (Fig. 2d).
-The spatial pattern of Υ can be explained in light of the tropical atmospheric dynamics.
+For the $\Upsilon$ analysis, there is not much difference ibn the structure of the zonal component (Fig. 2b) and the meridional component (Fig. 2d).
+The spatial pattern of $\Upsilon$ can be explained in light of the tropical atmospheric dynamics.
 Higher values are located on the tropics, where convective storms are the major actor in determining the weather.
-The non-trivial interplay between deep convection and other meteorological turbulent phenomena affecting the tropics is responsible for high Υ values. turbulence is associated to the convective activity in the area.
-We remark that, as the resolution is increased, the $\Delta \Upsilon$ increases
+The non-trivial interplay between deep convection and other meteorological turbulent phenomena affecting the tropics is responsible for high $\Upsilon$ values.